aserper/masto-rss/README.md

 MAX_HISTORY_SIZE = how many history lines the script needs to keep

-The best way to use this project is by using [its docker container](https://hub.docker.com/r/amitserper/masto-rss) When using docker, make a bind mount between /state on the container to whatever directory you want on your machine in order to keep the state of the feeds that were already posted
+The best way to use this project is by using a docker container.
+When using docker, make a bind mount between /state on the container to whatever directory you want on your machine in order to keep the state of the feeds that were already posted